davisbento/node-image-process/README.md

-# A simple image processor using:
+# A simple image processor using

 - Bull for queues
 - Express for web server